thfalan/pst-whitepaper/token/token-vesting.md

 1. (Stage One) Locked → LP Staked

 * When growth targets are met, tokens move to LP staking
-* PST are automatically sold to create matching LP pair
+* Royalty Token are automatically sold to create matching LP pair
 * Merchants are not able to redeem LP until Stage Two is reached

 2. (Stage Two) LP Staked → Liquid

-* Only occurs when LP size exceeds 30% of circulating PST supply
+* Only occurs when LP size exceeds 30% of circulating Royalty Token supply
 * Excess LP tokens unlock every 3 months

 This mechanism ensures: